TaylorOD/braintree_integration/README.md

 - Built the Front End in Vue.js
 - Build a redirect for successful and unsuccessful post transaction page
 - Add a product to purchase
 - Use another way to input the Transaction Amount rather than hard coding it.
+I could have easily added an amount form but that is not something you would likely actually want in production.

 ### Contact
 - Blind Application Process